Shantanu700/Unbeatable-TIC-TAC-TOE/README.md

 ## Description

-The Snake Game is a classic arcade game where the player controls a snake that moves around the screen and tries to eat food items to grow longer.
-The game ends if the snake collides with itself or the screen borders.
-The goal is to achieve the highest score by eating as much food as possible.
+Tic Tac Toe in Python is a simple yet classic game where two players take turns marking spaces in a 3x3 grid with their respective symbols, typically "X" and "O", with the goal of forming a horizontal, vertical, or diagonal line of their symbols.
+The game ends when one player achieves this goal or when the grid is fully filled without a winner, resulting in a draw.
 ## Features

 - Simple and intuitive gameplay.
-- Increasing difficulty as the snake grows longer.
+- AI bot is simply unbeatable
 - Score tracking.
 - Game over screen with the option to restart.